emma-pourrain/emma-pourrain/README.md

 This repository contains software corresponding to WP5 of the INSIST project (https://www.insist-h2020.eu/).
 ## Overview
-This section should provude a high-level overview of the project's purpose and goals
+This section should provide a high-level overview of the project's purpose and goals

 ## Table of Contents
 - [Installation](#installation)